Man with headphones hung around his neck sits on a couch looking at a digital tablet.

 Consider credit card interest rates

-When shopping for the best credit card for your transfer balance, you may want to choose a card with a promotional or introductory interest rate or APR (annual percentage rate).
+Balance transfer credit cards typically save you money by bringing down your interest charges, so interest rates are important factors to consider.
+You may want to choose a card with a promotional introductory interest rate or annual percentage rate (APR).
 You’ll also want to consider the standard interest rate that applies once intro rates expire.

 Promotional APR